 Searching for courses coded as QFR:

-Searching for courses that are coded as QFR is done through Banner Self Service (PRESTO).
+Searching for courses that are coded as QFR is done through Banner Self Service (OBERVIEW).
 Click on the icon below to browse the schedule of classes.

 Select the semester and press Continue.
 Select “Advanced Search” and in the “Attribute” Field (the 8th field from the top), select Quantitative/Formal Reasoning.
 Click Search.
 You can combine the search with days and times, e.g. Monday, Wednesday, Friday classes with QFR.
 Caution: you cannot search for two attributes at the same time.